movebank/movebank-api-doc/movebank-api.md

 **Outliers:** Event records, most commonly location estimates, can be assigned as outliers in Movebank by data owners and providers using several different tools and data attributes.
 The results of all outlier management steps are summarized in the [`visible`](http://vocab.nerc.ac.uk/collection/MVB/current/MVB000209/) attribute.
 We recommend including the `visible` attribute in event-level requests using the examples below, in order to retain this information and the ability to exclude flagged outliers from subsequent use if desired.

-## Security, data access and authentication
+## Security, access permission and authentication
-Access to data is defined by data owners for each study in Movebank following [Movebank's permissions options](https://www.movebank.org/cms/movebank-content/permissions-and-sharing).
+Access to data is defined by data owners through their [Permissions settings](https://www.movebank.org/cms/movebank-content/permissions-and-sharing) for each study in Movebank.
 If no username and password are provided, results will be restricted to data that owners have made publicly available.
 If a username and password are provided, results will be restricted to data that the user has access to.
 To access tracking actual data, including for visualization on external websites, the user (or the public) needs permission to download data.
+To request access to data, you can [contact the study PI or Contact through Movebank](https://www.movebank.org/cms/movebank-content/access-data#request_to_use_data_in_movebank) and read [advice on running collaborations using Movebank](https://www.movebank.org/cms/movebank-content/collaborations).

 For data that are made available to others, the owners of each study in Movebank specify use conditions in the "License Terms" in the [Study Details](https://www.movebank.org/cms/movebank-content/studies-page#study_details).
 In addition to user-specified conditions, the [General Movebank Terms of Use](https://www.movebank.org/cms/movebank-content/general-movebank-terms-of-use) apply.